beaker-project/beaker-project.org/dev/proposals/enhanced-user-groups.rst

 * grant and revoke job modification permissions
 * update the group's display name
 * update the group's description
-* add delegate users that may submit jobs on the group's behalf without being members of the group

 As a group may have multiple owners, "group ownership" may sometimes be referred to as "group co-ownership".